-Notice is hereby given that the Annual Meeting of Shareholders of PHILADELPHIA SUBURBAN CORPORATION will be held at the DOUBLETREE GUEST SUITES-PLYMOUTH MEETING, 640 WEST GERMANTOWN PIKE, PLYMOUTH MEETING, PENNSYLVANIA 19462, at 10:00 A.M., local time, on Thursday, May 20, 1999, for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of PHILADELPHIA SUBURBAN CORPORATION will be held at the Springfield Country Club, 400 West Sproul Road, Springfield, Pennsylvania 19064, at 10:00 A.M., local time, on Monday, May 15, 2000, for the following purposes:

-- 1. To elect four directors to the class of directors for terms expiring at the 2002 Annual Meeting; and - 2.
+- To elect four directors to the class of directors for terms expiring at the 2003 Annual Meeting; - 2.
+To approve an amendment to Philadelphia Suburban Corporation's Articles of Incorporation reducing the required vote of the Board of Directors on corporate actions requiring the vote of the shareholders from three-quarters of the entire Board to a majority of the entire Board in order for the action to be approved by the minimum required vote of the shareholders; and - 3.
 To transact such other business as may properly come before the meeting or any adjournments thereof.

-Only shareholders of record at the close of business on March 24, 1999 will be entitled to notice of, and to vote at, the Annual Meeting and at any adjournments thereof.
+Only shareholders of record at the close of business on March 27, 2000 will be entitled to notice of, and to vote at, the Annual Meeting and at any adjournments thereof.